Team USA's biggest concerns in gold medal game vs. France

 The French team has improved as the Olympic tournament has progressed, and Kerr has taken notice.

-“It's been very impressive to see their team evolve, change styles on the fly,” Kerr said.
+“It's been very impressive to see their team evolve, change styles on the fly,” Kerr said, per Brian Windhorst of ESPN.com.
 “What jumps out on tape is just how hard they're playing at both ends.
 And so we have to be prepared for that physicality and that force, and we have to not only match that but exceed that.
 And that's the challenge.”

 Kerr involved in controversy over Jayson Tatum's lack of playing time